-Great news today, straight from the mouths of Anthony & Joe Russo, the Marvel maestros who’ve elevated Captain America with The Winter Soldier two years ago and are poised to do it again with this weekend’s release of Captain America: Civil War.
-During an interview with Collider, the directors – who are also trying to top themselves again with the upcoming Avengers: Infinity War duology – were asked if any LGBT characters would show up in future Marvel projects and the two said they were confident the LGBT community would be represented in the MCU.
+Great news today, straight from the mouths of the Russo Brothers, the Marvel maestros who’ve elevated Captain America with The Winter Soldier two years ago and are poised to do it again with this weekend’s release of Captain America: Civil War.
+During an interview with Collider, the Russo Brothers – who are also trying to top themselves again with the upcoming Avengers: Infinity War duology – were asked if any LGBT characters would show up in future Marvel projects and the two said they were confident the LGBT community would be represented in the MCU.

 “(Joe Russo:) I think the chances are strong.
 I mean, it’s incumbent upon us as storytellers who are making mass-appeal movies to make mass-appeal movies, and to diversify as much as possible.
 It’s sad in the way that Hollywood lags behind other industries so significantly, one because you think that it would be a progressive industry, and two it’s such a visible industry.
 So I think it’s important that on all fronts we keep pushing for diversification because then the storytelling becomes more interesting, more rich, and more truthful.”